Home / Gossamer-Winged (Lycaenidae) / Common Copper (Lycaena phlaeas)

 Quick Facts

-Lifespan of adults Around two weeks
+Lifespan of Adults Approximately two weeks.

 Did You Know?